MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $CONSOLEFILENAME
 Contains the path of the console file (.psc1) that was most recently used in the session.
 This variable is populated when you start Windows PowerShell with the PSConsoleFile parameter or when you use the Export-Console cmdlet to export snap-in names to a console file.

 When you use the Export-Console cmdlet without parameters, it automatically updates the console file that was most recently used in the session.
 You can use this automatic variable to determine which file will be updated.

 ### $ERROR
-Contains an array of error objects that represent the most recent errors.
+Contains an array of error objects that represent the most recent errors in the current PowerShell session.
 The most recent error is the first error object in the array ($Error[0]).

 To prevent an error from being added to the $Error array, use the ErrorAction common parameter with a value of Ignore.
 For more information, see about_CommonParameters (http:\/\/go.microsoft.com\/fwlink\/?LinkID\=113216).